 A graduate of the jazz programs at the University of Illinois at Urbana-Champaign (Doctor of Musical Arts), and New York University (Master of Music), Zubin is an active Jazz educator.
-He is passionate about working with students of music, and has taught various jazz activities at the University of Illinois at Urbana-Champaign, and Illinois Summer Youth Music (ISYM).
-He has also taught and performed at a number of Illinois high schools and universities through clinics and masterclasses.
+He is passionate about working with students of music, and has taught various jazz activities at the University of Illinois at Urbana-Champaign and Illinois Summer Youth Music (ISYM).
+Zubin has also taught and performed at a number of Illinois high schools and universities through clinics and masterclasses.

 Zubin hopes that somewhere during the course of his life, his music will bring peace and swing to people.